HostWeb12115/aztec-packages/barretenberg/docs/versioned_docs/version-v3.0.0-nightly.20250925/explainers/recursive_aggregation.md

        Yes     No --------
 ```

-In Zero-Knowledge, recursion has some similarities.
+In Zero-Knowledge, proof recursion refers to the act of verifying a child proof inside of parent proof.

-It is not a Noir function calling itself, but a proof being used as an input to another circuit.
-In short, you verify one proof *inside* another proof, returning the proof that both proofs are valid.
+It's important to distinguish proof recursion from the idea of a Noir function that calls itself (regular recursion).
+In proof recursion, one or more proofs are used as an input to a circuit.
+By verifying proof(s) *inside* another proof you receive proofs that imply the correctness of their proof inputs.

-This means that, given enough computational resources, you can prove the correctness of any arbitrary number of proofs in a single proof.
-This could be useful to design state channels (for which a common example would be [Bitcoin's Lightning Network](https://en.wikipedia.org/wiki/Lightning_Network)), to save on gas costs by settling one proof onchain, or simply to make business logic less dependent on a consensus mechanism.
+While Zero-Knowledge circuits can prove any number of statements about any number of inputs in theory, proof recursion has powerful applications.
+An iterative process can be represented as steps of recursion, producing proofs that imply all previous steps.
+This could be useful to design state channels (for which a common example would be [Bitcoin's Lightning Network](https://en.wikipedia.org/wiki/Lightning_Network)), for efficient proof aggregation (saving on verifier costs, e.g. on-chain), or to build consensus mechanisms that don't rely on re-execution.

 ## Examples